NunoDuarte/GazeDialogue/README.md

 cd GazeDialogue/controller/build
 ./gazePupil-detector
 ```
 4. connect all modules in iCub_startup.
 You should see the iCub's perspective in the second window now.

+Now, depending on whether you want to interact with the iCub or iCubSIM as a **Leader** or **Follower** the instructions change slightly
+### Robot as a Leader:
+open a new terminal to run main process for leader
 ```
 ./gazePupil-main-leader
 ```